Cuban meals, family and memories..

 If you are feeding a large family you will typically use a whole pig but if it’s just for a few people, the normal piece to roast is the leg.
 Next to the “pernil” on the table you will find Yucca (yucca root) that is boiled to tenderness and topped with fried onions (marinated in vinegar and salt) and garlic bathed in Olive Oil.
 This starchy substance has a very mild flavor eaten alone, but topped with the above referenced ingredients it is sheer perfection!

 One of the hardest dishes to make is called “Pasteles“, it takes hard work and countless hours to prepare this special morsel.
 You were considered fortunate if you were able to get your hands on some of these.

 As latinos we must always have rice, basically with EVERY meal.
 I love rice, so I have no complaints when it comes to eating it daily.
 Our rice however is traditional Congri / Moro (rice with black beans).
 The ingredients for this amazing rice is included in the link above.
 Besides that platter you will discover some type of garden salad which included lettuce, tomatoes, red or white onions and maybe those canned assorted vegetables that are usually sprinkled on top.

-One of my favorite culinary adventures was eating at low key Cuban restaurants in Miami, where I can find authentic Cuban cuisine.
-One of the places I tried happened to be in an area I grew up in.
-Many years ago I went to a restaurant called Yuca on Lincoln Road Miami Beach and they had to die for Oxtails.
+One of my favorite culinary adventures was eating at low key Cuban restaurants in Miami & Miami Beach.
+Places where I can find authentic Cuban cuisine.
+One of the places I tried which left quite the impression on me happened to be in an area I grew up in (Miami Beach).
+Many years ago I went to a restaurant called Yuca on Lincoln Road, Miami Beach where they served “to die for”, Oxtails.
+A perfectly placed traditional dish with a breath of elegance.
+Oh what a joy that meal was.
 Sometimes you get lucky and the reviews turn out to be accurate.

 Back to our family meals….